sediqa01/News-Aggregator/README.md

  * Ed
  * Jason
  * Oisin
+ * Sean
  * Holly
  * Martin

- every efforts that make this project possible is credit to our amazing community.
-Tutor team, Student Care, Sclack and the CI I Think Therefore I Blog Walkthrough.
+ Every efforts that make this project possible is credit to our amazing community.
+Tutor team, Student Care, Slack Community and the CI I Think Therefore I Blog Walkthrough.